 “Scientific targets is one thing.
 Science-based targets is another.
 And that is where you, the audience, come in, to translate this science into operational quantitative targets that can work for different economics and societies”, Rockström explained.

 There are still more questions to be answered by science.
 The EAT-Lancet Report did not set a cost frame for the Great Food Transformation, nor take on the entirety of the food system.
-Neither did the commission examine actor behaviours in depth or focus on economic impacts.
+Neither did the commission examine actor behaviors in-depth or focus on economic impacts.
 “Can you imagine how much money we could save by saving 11 million lives each year?”.

 The Commission stresses, however, that we do know more than enough to act — and that time is running out.